tokict/react-native-comments/README.md

-## Due to the recent possesion of Github by the devil, this repo has been migrated abandoned and rehosted at https://gitlab.com/tokict/react-native-comments
+## Due to the recent possesion of Github by the devil, this repo has been abandoned and rehosted at https://gitlab.com/tokict/react-native-comments